Gems of the Seine & Unforgettable Douro with Lisbon

 Scenic Freechoice:

 This afternoon you will have free time in Porto to explore the city at your own leisure.
-Return to your Scenic Space-Ship this evening for a farewell dinner.
+Return to your Scenic Space-Ship this evening for an illumination cruise through Porto, passing the beautiful city skyline and travelling beneath the six bridges that span this stretch of river.

 Porto